AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-smart-campaign-cards.md

 ## Canceling a Smart Campaign Run {#canceling-a-smart-campaign-run}

-You can cancel a confirmed, scheduled smart campaign run.
+You can cancel a confirmed, scheduled Smart Campaign run.

 1. Tap the three dot action menu.